weicheng2138/weicheng-portfolio/README.md

 pnpm preview
 ```

+## Some reminders

-You can start editing entry point by modifying `src/main.tsx`.
+- You can start editing entry point by modifying `src/main.tsx`.
 The page auto-updates as you edit the file.
+- Theme is based on shadcn and modify it to my [theme](https://ui.shadcn.com/themes).
+- `Typography` component is well handled.
+- We have `cn` function in `lib/utils.ts` to help us to merge className and clsx to do more flexible conditioning.
+- React `forwardRef`, `createPortal`